ojilles/jilles.net/_posts/2008-12-20-denmark-compared-to-the-netherlands.md

 width="300" height="154" class="alignright size-medium wp-image-160" /></a>

 ... you buy a car in Denmark.
 This is probably the most talked about feature of the Danish tax system abroad.
-New cars get marked up by the goverment tax system for 180%.
+New cars get marked up by the government tax system for 180%.
 Yes, that is hundred-and-eighty percent.
 Again, for comparison, in the Netherlands this is 42,3%.
 After hearing this it occurred to me that for some reason the Danish still get by as there are not an